RetroDECK/ES-DE/INSTALL.md

 **Compilers:**

 Both Clang/LLVM and GCC work fine for building ES.

-The Microsoft Visual C++ compiler (MSVC) could maybe work as well, there are some old settings in CMakeLists.txt for it.
-Try it if you want, but I recommend Clang or GCC instead of this legacy compiler.

 I did some small benchmarks comparing Clang to GCC with the ES codebase (as of writing it's year 2020) and it's pretty interesting.